flybywiresim/docs/docs/a32nx-briefing/flight-deck/glareshield/warning.md

 ### 1. SIDE STICK PRIORITY

-!!! note ""
-    Note: Currently not available in the FBW A32NX for Microsoft Flight Simulator

 - Red arrow light:
     - Illuminates in front of the pilot who is losing authority.
     - Light extinguishes if the pilot has recovered authority.